Urusei Yatsura: Anime

 On January 1, 2022, a second television series adaptation was announced and premiered on Fuji TV's Noitamina programming block on October 14, 2022.
-The series is produced by David Production and directed by Hideya Takahashi and Yasuhiro Kimura, with scripts written by Yūko Kakihara, character designs by Naoyuki Asano, Takahiro Komei serving as series director and Masaru Yokoyama composing the music.
-The series was ordered for 46 episodes of four cours, with the first two-cour season set for broadcast.
+The series is produced by David Production and directed by Takahiro Komei, Hideya Takahashi and Yasuhiro Kimura, with scripts written by Yūko Kakihara, character designs and chief animation direction by Naoyuki Asano and Masaru Yokoyama composing the music.
+The series was announced for 46 full-length episodes of four cours split up into two seasons, with the first two-cour season aired from October 2022 to March 2023, and the second two-cour season aired from January to June 2024.
 Sentai Filmworks has licensed the series in North America, Europe, Oceania, and selected Latin American and Asian territories.

 Films

 During the television run of the first series, four theatrical films were produced.
-Urusei Yatsura: Only You was directed by Mamoru Oshii and began showing in Japanese cinemas on February 11, 1983.
+Urusei Yatsura: Only You was directed by Mamoru Oshii and began showing in Japanese cinemas on March 11, 1983.
 Urusei Yatsura 2: Beautiful Dreamer was directed by Mamoru Oshii and was released on February 11, 1984.
 Urusei Yatsura 3: Remember My Love was directed by Kazuo Yamazaki and released on January 26, 1985.
 Urusei Yatsura 4: Lum the Forever was directed again by Kazuo Yamazaki and released on February 22, 1986.

 After the conclusion of the first television series, two more films were produced.
 A year after the television series finished, Urusei Yatsura: The Final Chapter was directed by Satoshi Dezaki and was released on February 6, 1988, as a tenth-anniversary celebration.
 It was shown as a double bill with a Maison Ikkoku film.
 The final film, Urusei Yatsura: Always My Darling, was directed by Katsuhisa Yamada and was released on August 18, 1991.
 In North America, Beautiful Dreamer was released by Central Park Media.
 The remaining five films were released by AnimEigo in North America and MVM Films in the United Kingdom.
 After re-releasing Beautiful Dreamer in North America in 2018, Discotek Media acquired the rights to the other five films in 2020.